fpga4fun.com - where FPGAs are fun.

 The bottom of a BGA component is actually a circuit board, with pads covered by solder balls (that's what you can see on the above picture).

-The BGA balls are not made of solid metal but of solder paste, solid at room temperature, but during board assembly, the BGA goes through an oven, melting the balls between the BGA circuit board and the customer circuit board.
+The BGA balls are not made of solid metal but of solder.
+During board assembly, the BGA goes through an oven, melting the balls between the BGA circuit board and the application circuit board.

 Balls are commonly separated by 1mm or 1.27mm, less often by 0.8mm.